input-output-hk/essential-cardano-content/content/glossary/zk-snark.md

 image_text: ""
 ---

 Zk-SNARK is an acronym that stands for “Zero-Knowledge Succinct Non-Interactive Argument of Knowledge.”
 A zk-SNARK is a cryptographic proof that allows one party to prove it possesses certain information without revealing that information.
-This proof is made possible using a secret key created before the transaction takes place.

 In this general setting of so-called interactive protocols, there is a **prover** and a **verifier** and the prover wants to convince the verifier about a statement (e.g. that f(x) = y) by exchanging messages.